SuperJohnZhang/ContextVD/README.md

 ### Images and Annotations
-Please download the images from GQA and CLEVR, for the annotations, Please click [here](https://drive.google.com/drive/folders/1Brwa9RBtuPfCkJ36l-LYEaZczoYimoJX?usp=sharing)
+Please download the images from GQA and CLEVR, for the annotations, Please generate with the following instructions.
 ### Dataset Generation Code
 1. Download Glove pretrained word vectors
 2. Download the Scene Graphs From CLEVR